zkotti/fun-in-lockdown/guide.md

 *What you need: A jenga set.*
 * **Back to back:** Two people in your group stand back to back, drinks in hand.
 The rest of the group ask them a 'Who's the most likely to....' question, and which ever member thinks they're the most likely to, drinks.
 If one of them drinks, you ask the next question.
 If they both drink, they both have to drink again.
 If neither of them drink, they also both have to drink again.\
 *What you need: Only your drinks.*
+*  **Beerpong:**<a name="beerpong"></a> Beerpong is an all-around crowd pleaser, because it’s easy to follow, however difficult to master.
+To play this team drinking game lay out two sets of cups forming a pyramid on both ends of the table, gather a ping pong ball and fill the cups with your drink of choice.
+The teams then take it in turns to throw the ball into the other team’s cups.
+If you get the ping pong ball into your opponent’s cup, they have to drink its contents.\
+*What you need: Large cups and a pingpong ball(maybe more than one).*

 ---